Muscle Activation Techniques

 How Does Muscle Activation Work?

 Muscle Activation Techniques is a process that helps maintain your muscles potential strength while correcting muscular imbalances.
-Personal trainers certified in Muscle Activation can identify weak muscle, or muscles that are no longer correctly communicating with the brain.
+Personal trainers certified in MAT can identify weak muscle, or muscles that are no longer correctly communicating with the brain.
 The muscle activation techniques specialist then uses exercises and a very specific palpation techniques to target and strengthen these weak areas.

-Another main focus of muscle activation techniques is the communication between your muscles and brain.
+Another main focus of these muscle techniques is the communication between your muscles and brain.
 In fact, that intricate process is the a major part of how muscle activation techniques works.
 When a muscle is too weak to stabilize a joint, your brain sends a signal to the other muscles to tighten up keep you from doing long term damage to the joint those weak muscle cross.
 However, some of your muscles can no longer communicate with your nervous system, usually due to inflammation.
 This causes the muscles that are properly working to wear down and become chronically inflamed causing lasting joint damage.
 The the muscles that don't get the signal from the nervous system get weaker and weaker leading to chronic pain.

 How do I reactivate my muscles?